 Botox for Muscle Spasms from Heels

 In some women, the arch and height of heels can cause muscle cramps and spasms.
 Even if you usually don’t wear high heels, wearing them for even one special occasion may cause spasms and/or discomfort.
 This can be eliminated by injecting Botox in certain muscles on the bottom of the feet.
-Botox will prevent the muscles from contracting; erasing any foot discomfort.
+Botox will prevent the muscles from contracting; easing any foot discomfort.